wow-actions/release-github-action/README.md

-> A GitHub Action that helps you create a release for your Github Action.
+> A GitHub Action that helps you create a semantic release for your Github Action.

 Creates a release branch for your GitHub Actions which will be automatically tagged and released.
 The release version can be defined in `package.json`.